Empower Your Startup with an HR Checklist: 9 Valuable Steps

-In 2023, more than half of startups (65%) have no dedicated human resources support.
-That's a stark contrast to Fortune 100 enterprises, where human resources is a standard department for 100% of top companies.
+According to a recent survey, more than half (65%) of startups lack dedicated human resources (HR) support.
+That's a stark contrast to Fortune 100 enterprises, where HR is a standard department for 100% of top companies.

 For many startups, this is the result of limited resources.
-Founders and CEOs are faced with difficult choices, such as whether to devote resources to product development or seeking additional funding.
+Founders and CEOs face difficult choices, such as whether to devote resources to product development or seek additional funding.

 HR for Startups: Is It Really Necessary?

-The simple answer is yes—no matter how big or small your company is, HR matters.
+The simple answer is yes—no matter how big or small your business is, HR matters.

 An HR department helps startups craft policies, plans, and processes to take care of short-term needs and mitigate long-term risks.
-Solid HR policies make for a better employee experience and limit your company’s liability.
+Solid HR policies make for better employee satisfaction and limit your company’s liability.

 However, creating HR policies and ensuring compliance with federal laws isn’t just about making it to an IPO or getting external funding.
-An HR department will help your startup:
+An HR department will help your startup in a few key areas:

 - Ensure ethical behavior.
 Emphasize the importance of ethical behavior to your employees.
-Unethical behavior is often a result of company culture and must be addressed by HR.
+Unethical behavior is often a result of bad company culture, so it’s important for HR to address culture at and must be addressed by HR.

 - Comply with employment laws.
-For example, if your business includes remote employees in different states, you will need to know which have at-will employment laws.
+For example, if your business includes managing remote employees in different states, you’ll need to know which have at-will employment laws.

 - Navigate policy changes.
 Reserve your company’s right to change policies whenever necessary.